sjsafranek/dev_project_09082021/README.md

 ## Usage

+1. Startup the server

 ```bash
 $ python3 main.py
 Server started http://localhost:8080
 ```

-In your preferred browser go to http://localhost:8080
+2. In your preferred browser go to http://localhost:8080

 The script also accepts arguments from the command line: